Unlocking the Health Benefits of Cinnamon

 • Slows carbohydrate breakdown in the digestive tract.

-Cinnamon is loaded with antioxidants such as flavonoids and polyphenols.
+Cinnamon is loaded with structural antioxidants such as flavonoids and polyphenols.
 These compounds:

 • Fight oxidative stress.